WorldEnd/worldend.github.io/index.md

 key: page-home
 ---

-This site provides PDFs and EPUBs for *WorldEnd2 (Suka Moka)* that are designed to match the format of the official Yen Press releases of *WorldEnd (Suka Suka)*.
+This site provides PDFs, EPUBs, and a web version of *WorldEnd2 (Suka Moka)* that are designed to match the format of the official Yen Press releases of *WorldEnd (Suka Suka)*.
 We try to make both the names and the text layout consistent with the official releases.
+The web version uses Yen Press names, but the formatting won't match the official print or e-book volumes.

-You can browse and download the files on the [Releases]({{ "/releases.html" | relative_url }}) page.
+You can read online or download the files on the [Releases]({{ "/releases.html" | relative_url }}) page.

+For details on the differences between EPUBs and PDFs, visit the [Info]({{ "/info.html" | relative_url }}) page.

 These PDFs and EPUBs are generated automatically.
 If you want to contribute to the formatting or revise the text, feel free to contribute to our [GitHub repository](https://github.com/WorldEnd/worldend-formatting).
 You can also contribute to the [GitHub repository for this website](https://github.com/WorldEnd/worldend.github.io).